ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 You can upgrade to a new version when [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) from the _Backups_ tab of your _Deployment Overview_.
 Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
 One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore** to start the provision and restore process.

-Upgrade from MongoDB 4.2 to 4.4 by [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment.
+Upgrade from MongoDB 4.2 to 5.0 by first [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new version 4.4 deployment.
+Then, follow the same process to upgrade to version 5.0.
 Upgrading through PITR is not supported.
 {: important}

 ## Upgrading through the CLI